steven-cutting/maths/README.md

 ## Maths

 This is just a module for 'toy problems'.
-I using different mathematical formulas/equations/etc. to practice and demonstrate various features in python.
+I'm using different mathematical formulas/equations/etc. to practice and demonstrate various features in python.

 [**The Wallis Equation**](http://www.pi314.net/eng/wallis.php)